T–V distinction in the world's languages: Swedish

-In Swedish, there has in the last two centuries been a marked difference between usage in Finland Swedish and in Sweden.
+In Swedish, there has in the last two centuries been a marked difference between usage in Finland Swedish and that of Sweden.

 In the Swedish of Sweden, the polite Ni survived from earlier epochs, but had come to be considered somewhat careless, bullying or rude; instead, an intricate system had evolved in order to prudently step around pronouns almost completely.
 Parts of this system began to erode around the Second World War or so, but the essentials held up into the 1960s.

-As the 20th century progressed, Swedish-speakers increasingly came to find this circumlocutive system of addressing, with its innumerable ambiguities and opportunities for unintentional offence, as a nuisance.
-In the 1960s, the so-called du-reformen ('thou-reform') was carried out.
+As the 20th century progressed, Swedish speakers increasingly came to find this circumlocutive system of addressing, with its innumerable ambiguities and opportunities for unintentional offence, as a nuisance.
+In the 1960s, the so-called du-reformen ('thou-reform') began among progressive sectors of the intellectual and political elite.
 First, authorities and influential circles tried rehabilitating the Ni in a so-called "ni reform"—but most people could not bring themselves to feel civil using that.
 Then, almost overnight in what became known as the "du reform", the system broke down, and du (noted as informal above) became the accepted way of addressing anyone except for royalty.

 Addressing royalty went somewhat more slowly from a universal Ers majestät ('Your Majesty'), etc., to that address only on formal occasions, otherwise replaced by third-person (singular if the addressee is single) with title (K(on)ungen 'the King', etc.).

 These rules still apply, with marginal exceptions.
 The vast majority of Swedes, including younger people in most or all situations, stick to du.
 In order to "alleviate the intrusion" in writing, e.g. in letters or in advertisement, the Du can be capitalized.
 That usage was most widespread in the early days of universal du-address; it has become slightly more common again simultaneously with the partial Ni revival.

 Finland Swedish has undergone a similar development to mainland Swedish since the 1960s, but more slowly and slightly less radically.
 In Finland one may have to reckon with influence from the Finnish language, still slightly more conservative.
 In Finland Swedish, the second-person plural form Ni (noted as formal above) was indeed the traditional respectful address to a single person up to the 1970s or so.

 Swedish also has verbs for the addresses: dua 'to say du', and nia 'to say ni'.